 Passports and Emergency Travel Documents

 Only the Department of Internal Affairs passport offices in London, Sydney or New Zealand can issue a passport.
 A new online passport renewal service is now available.
 Please check the following link www.passports.govt.nz(external link) for eligibility, timeframes and frequently asked questions.
-In an emergency, the New Zealand Embassy in Brazil may issue an Emergency Travel Document.
+In an emergency, most but not all New Zealand Embassies may be able to issue an Emergency Travel Document.
+Where postal services are irregular, the Embassy can assist with forwarding passport applications to Wellington.
+There is a separate fee for this service payable in local currency.
 Please contact the Embassy for further information.

 What is an Emergency Travel Document?

 As its name indicates, an Emergency Travel Document is for emergencies.
 You will need to decide whether it is better for you to wait a little longer for a standard passport, or whether you need an Emergency Travel Document.

 You need to be aware of the following: